100 Times Two

 Singapore

-Australia: Sydney - Coogee Beach - Hunter Valley - Hobart - Tasman National Park - Freycinet National Park - Bicheno - Bay of Fires - Cradle Mountain National Park - Queenstown - Hobart - Uluru National Park - Watarrka National Park - Ormiston Gorge - Alice Springs - Sydney.
+Sydney - Coogee Beach - Hunter Valley - Hobart - Tasman National Park - Freycinet National Park - Bicheno - Bay of Fires - Cradle Mountain National Park - Queenstown - Hobart - Uluru National Park - Watarrka National Park - Ormiston Gorge - Alice Springs - Sydney.

 New Zealand: Christchurch - Akaroa - Lake Tekapo - Mt.
 Cook National Park - Alexandra - Dunedin - Kaka Point - Te Anu - Queenstown - Mt.
 Aspiring National Park - Fjordland National Park - Queenstown - Wanaka - Fox Glacier - Nelson Lakes National Park - Abel Tasman National Park - Marahau - Hanmer Springs - Christchurch - Kaikoura - Picton - Wellington - Napier - Lake Taupo.